QuanNg1996/Django-Blog/README.md

 Welcome to the Django-Blog!

-Go to this link to check out the Blog page!
+Click on the link below to have a look at the Blog Page!

 https://awesomeblogapp.herokuapp.com/